-Key definitions - Amazon Bedrock
+Key terminology - Amazon Bedrock

-Key definitions
+Key terminology

 • Foundation model (FM) – An AI model with a large number of parameters and trained on a massive amount of diverse data.
 A foundation model can generate a variety of responses for a wide range of use cases.
 Foundation models can generate text or image, and can also convert input into embeddings.
 Before you can use an Amazon Bedrock foundation model, you must request access.
 For more information about foundation models, see Supported foundation models in Amazon Bedrock.